Working Papers

 Work-In-Progress

-"Estimating slum cover from satellite images," with Aditya Chhabra and Emily K. Rains.
+"Identifying deprived slums using satellite images," with Aditya Chhabra and Emily K. Rains.

 "Linking India’s economic and mobility transitions: A theory of services-led structural transformation and translocal householding" with Gregory F. Randolph.